eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/data-structures.md

 - **Constant time access**.
 As long as you have the index, you can access an array item in constant time.
 - **Space efficiency**.
 Arrays only consist of data.
 No space is spent on pointers or other formatting information.
 - **Memory locality**.
 It's common to iterate over all items of a data structure.
-Arrays are very good for this because they exhibit good **memory locality**: each item is directly after the previous item in memory.
+Arrays are very good for this because they exhibit good **memory locality**: each item exists directly after the previous item in memory.
 This works well with the cache system used in modern computer architectures.

 {% cite algorithm-design-manual -l 66 %}